MenukaRanasinghe/Computer-Vision/README.md

 # 🌿 Plant Disease Detection

   This project demonstrates a web application that utilizes deep learning models to identify plant diseases from leaf images.
 Built with Flask and TensorFlow, it serves as a practical tool for farmers,      researchers, and enthusiasts to diagnose plant health issues efficiently.

-##📌 Project Overview
+## 📌 Project Overview

   The application employs two deep learning models:
-    -CNN Model: A Convolutional Neural Network trained to classify plant diseases.
+    * CNN Model: A Convolutional Neural Network trained to classify plant diseases.
-    -Transfer Learning Model: A model leveraging pre-trained networks to enhance classification accuracy.
+    * Transfer Learning Model: A model leveraging pre-trained networks to enhance classification accuracy.
   These models were trained on the PlantVillage Dataset, which contains images of healthy and diseased leaves from various plant species.

-##🧠 Dataset
+## 🧠 Dataset

   The dataset used is the [PlantVillage Dataset] (https://www.kaggle.com/datasets/emmarex/plantdisease?resource=download), comprising over 87,000 RGB images categorized into 38 classes, including:
-    -Bell Pepper (healthy and diseased)
+    * Bell Pepper (healthy and diseased)
-    -Potato (Early Blight, Late Blight, healthy)
+    * Potato (Early Blight, Late Blight, healthy)
-    -Tomato (various diseases and healthy)
+    * Tomato (various diseases and healthy)
   This diverse dataset enables the models to learn and predict a wide range of plant diseases.

-##⚙️ Technologies Used
+## ⚙️ Technologies Used

-  -Backend: Python, Flask
+  * Backend: Python, Flask
-  -Deep Learning Framework: TensorFlow, Keras
+  * Deep Learning Framework: TensorFlow, Keras
-  -Frontend: HTML, CSS, JavaScript
+  * Frontend: HTML, CSS, JavaScript
-  -Model Formats: .keras (saved models)
+  * Model Formats: .keras (saved models)

-##🚀 Features
+## 🚀 Features

-  -Upload a leaf image through the web interface.
+  * Upload a leaf image through the web interface.
-  -Predict the plant species and its disease status.
+  * Predict the plant species and its disease status.
-  -Receive predictions from both CNN and Transfer Learning models.
+  * Receive predictions from both CNN and Transfer Learning models.
-  -View the uploaded image along with the prediction result.
+  * View the uploaded image along with the prediction result.

-##🛠️ Setup Instructions
+## 🛠️ Setup Instructions

   1. Clone the repository:
     git clone https://github.com/MenukaRanasinghe/Computer-Vision.git